carmine560/trading-assistant/README.md

 Because this script will execute anything that is an executable configuration, you should not use these configurations without understanding them.

+> **Note**: I tested these examples in an environment with 1080p resolution, a
+> maximized ‘Watchlists’ window, a left-snapped ‘Summary’ window, and a
+> right-snapped ‘Chart’ window.
+Additionally, my Hyper SBI 2 settings differ
+> from the default settings.

 ### Startup Script ###

 The following action and options configure the processing of Hyper SBI 2 pre-